railsbridge-boston/railsbridge-boston/views/installfest/vm_setup.markdown

 ## Setting up a workspace
 Open the command line.
 See the [Using the Command Line](http://docs.railsbridgeboston.org/ruby/command_line), for a refresher on how to start the command line.
+Windows users, be sure to use the Git shell you downloaded - Power Shell will not work.

 Create a workspace directory for your Railsbridge tutorial.